 All dual major doctoral degrees must be approved by the Dean of The Graduate School.
-A request for the dual major degree must be submitted within one semester following its development.
+A request for the dual major degree must be submitted within one semester following its development and within the first two years of the student's enrollment at Michigan State University.
 A copy of the guidance committee report must be attached.
-The following conditions must prevail:
+The following conditions must prevail.

 - The intent to receive the degree in two areas must be outlined in the guidance committee report. - 2.
-The content of the guidance committee report must reflect the required standards for both departments. - The course work must be satisfactory to both departments. - 4.
-The comprehensive examination must be passed to the satisfaction of both departments. - A guidance committee including members from both departments must be satisfied that the dissertation represents a contribution meeting the usual standards in both areas.
+The content of the guidance committee report must reflect the required standards for both departments. - 3.
+The course work must be satisfactory to both departments. - The comprehensive examination must be passed to the satisfaction of both departments. - A guidance committee including members from both departments must be satisfied that the dissertation represents a contribution meeting the usual standards in both areas.